Research Paper Notes Fill-In Template — How to Use It

 📜 Abstract Box

-A short bullet-point summary of the core claim and key findings.
+A short bullet-point summary of the core claim, problem/solution, key findings, what have you.

 ⚙️ Procedures and Testing